 “I didn't feel it necessary,” Auntie answered defensively.
 “I knew they would arrive filled with questions shortly after opening it.
-And here they are!”
+And to my delight here they are!”

-“Just being here would say that it is,” another voice said from across the room.
+“The girls just being here would say Auntie was right,” another voice said from across the room.

-By now, the girls’ eyes were adjusting to the low light and they saw Esther as she circled about them.
+By now, the girls’ eyes were adjusting to the low light, and they watched as Esther circled about them.

 “Yes, they do have the right look about them.
 However, can they handle such a gift?”
 Esther demanded of Auntie.

-“If I hadn't thought so, I wouldn't have given it to them,” Auntie insisted.
+“If I hadn't thought so, I wouldn't have given it to them,” replied Auntie.